ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

    - Implement more robust error handling in both MockClaudeClient and the test file.
    - Capture and log any exceptions that occur during test execution.

+6. Investigate Timing Issues:
+   - Add logging to track the order of operations in the test setup and execution.
+   - Consider adding delays or synchronization points if timing issues are identified.

 ## Implementation Details

-We will focus on fixing the asynchronous method implementation, improving logging, and addressing the teardown error in both src/mock_claude_client.py and tests/test_claude_api_integration.py.
-This will help us identify where the NoneType error is occurring and why the test is failing.
+We will focus on verifying the asynchronous method implementation, improving logging throughout the test execution, and addressing any remaining issues with the teardown process.
+We'll implement these changes in both src/mock_claude_client.py and tests/test_claude_api_integration.py.

 After implementation, we will run the test again with increased verbosity to gather more information about the test execution flow and the state of objects at different points in the test.
+This will help us identify any remaining issues and validate our fixes.